IEEEComputerSocietyUNB/dojo-statistics/README.md

 ```
 make API=SOME_RANDOM:TELEGRAM_NUMBER
 ```
 This will start the bot.
 To enable people to sign the list, one of the admins must run the `/unlock` command.
 To close the list, run the `/lock` command.
+Don't forget to lock the list by the end of the session!

+To sign the list, the users must `/start` the bot, answer all the required questions and then call the `/sign` command.
+The idea is to make the participant fill the question form only once, and the sign the list as many times as they want.